Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusTopicKey.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceBusTopicKey** cmdlet regenerates a new  primary or secondary connection string for the specified Service Bus topic and authorization rule.
+The **New-AzureRmServiceBusTopicKey** cmdlet generates a new primary or secondary connection string for the specified Service Bus topic and authorization rule.

 ## EXAMPLES